WinterAxis/ESV-MD-Bible/The_Bible_esv/11_1_Kings/1_Kgs_1.md

 And Solomon said, "If he will show himself a worthy man, not one of his hairs shall fall to the earth, but if wickedness is found in him, he shall die."

 ###### 53
 So King Solomon sent, and they brought him down from the altar.
-And he came and paid homage to King Solomon, and Solomon said to him, "Go to your house." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he came and paid homage to King Solomon, and Solomon said to him, "Go to your house."

 ***